 - It’s easier said than done, but avoiding stress seems to go hand in hand with a healthy prostate.

 Schedule an Appointment with BPH Specialist Dr. Schwartzwald

 You may not be able to prevent BPH, but you can manage the symptoms with a little effort.
 Contact Dr. David Schwartzwald if you are experiencing any of the symptoms of BPH and want to explore more treatment options.
-To schedule an appointment at our urology office in Boca Raton, FL, call (561) 939-0700 or request an appointment online.
+To schedule an appointment at our urology clinic in Boca Raton, FL, call (561) 939-0700 or request an appointment online.